demograph/monotonic/README.md

 (to the given key) are propagated opportunistically.
-The very first element produced will reflect the entire state up to the point that demand was first signaled; no optimization takes place in the form of splitting it up in bite-size chunks (if you are creating a `Set` that fills your entire memory, that `Set` will be passed to the Reader).
+The very first element produced will reflect the entire state up to the point that demand was first signaled; no optimization takes place in the form of splitting it up in bite-size chunks (if you are creating a `SetCRDT` that fills your entire memory, that `SetCRDT` will be passed to the Reader).